Our Team

 AND PRODUCTION EDITOR

-Tammy has partnered with Stuart Hooper for the past 6 years, during which time she’s traveled the globe and managed the delicate balance between some of the world’s largest travel brands, a grueling production schedule, and industry talent as a producer on international travel shows.
+9Tammy has partnered with Stuart Hooper for the past 9 years, during which time she’s traveled the globe and managed the delicate balance between some of the world’s largest travel brands, a grueling production schedule, and industry talent as a producer on international travel shows.
 Her keen eye in an editing suite has been crucial to the development of Mangofish Studios and its portfolio of digital properties.
 Tammy has also become immersed in wildlife photography and conservation filmmaking with the Reserva Los Panamaes project, and as a Panamanian brings critical cultural insight to this work.
-She traveled to Uganda with PICC in 2022 and was a valuable part of the teaching team, as well as hosting, teaching and supporting PICC program logistics in Panama, 2022 and 2023.
+She traveled to Uganda with PICC in 2022 and was a valuable part of the teaching team, as well as hosting, teaching and supporting PICC program logistics in Panama, 2022, 2023, and 2025.

 “Voluntourism”!

 Would you like to be a volunteer on one of the PICC sessions?
 In 2023 we started a “Voluntourism” program, where volunteers join us in teaching the children both in the classroom and the forest, and also have opportunities to be part of the local community as a visitor/tourist.
-We are developing the Voluntour program for future projects in Uganda, Rwanda, Panama and Madagascar.
+We are developing the Voluntour program for future projects in Uganda, Rwanda, Panamá and Madagascar.
 Stay tuned for dates, prices and details!
-Meanwhile, here is the Voluntour program we held in Panama, May 2023, with 6 volunteers joining us: PICC2023-Mangofish_VolunteerOpportunities
+Meanwhile, here is the Voluntour program we held in Panama, May 2023, with 6 volunteers joining us: PICC2023-Mangofish_VolunteerOpportunities .

 “Traipsing through the forest and seeing the animals was great, but — far and away — the highlight was working with the kids.” ~Brian B., PICC Panama volunteer